Tag: Amazigh

 Images by Freebird Tracey.

 Every room of this tastefully restored 17th century riad invites you to look at each different region’s identity, from the Atlas Mountains to Rabat.
+You get to learn the meanings of Berber symbols and the specific colours each tribe used when weaving their carpets.
+Each carpet is unique and tells its own story.

 Images by Freebird Tracey.